 Misconceptions and misconceptions often spread like water.
 Sometimes people have an experience and spread it around, thus causing people to believe and have misconceptions about a certain subject.

-Because of this gossip, Brazilians have an idea that Japanese are cold and independent.
-I had a totally different vision and experience in my trip to japan in 2016.
-With my personal experience, from Brazilians and even Japanese, and after a lot of research, I wrote this article to discuss the subject.
+Because of these rumors, Brazilians have an idea that japoneses are cold and independent.
+I had a completely different view and experience on my trip to Japan in 2016.
+With my personal experience, of brasileiros and even japoneses, and after many researches, I wrote this article to discuss the subject.

 Why do people have this idea?